 How to Become a Scrub Nurse

-Scrub nurses (also called operating room, OR or perioperative nurses) care for patients in the fascinating, fast-paced surgical environment.
-In a setting where every second counts, they serve as the surgeon’s primary assistant and work closely with their team members to make each procedure safe and successful.
-They also provide much-appreciated comfort and reassurance to patients before and after the operation.
+Scrub nurses - one branch of nurses commonly called operating room (OR) or perioperative nurses - care for patients in the fascinating and fast-paced surgical environment.
+In a setting where every second counts, scrub nurses serve to prepare the operating suite and they work closely with other team members to make each procedure safe and successful.

-A scrub nurse begins each case by welcoming the patient to the OR, performing a preoperative assessment and helping the person understand what to expect.
-In some cases, the nurse will have already prepared the operating area by laying out instruments and equipment.
-Before each procedure, nurses “scrub in” by thoroughly disinfecting their hands and arms and putting on sterile clothing.
-Under the direction of the surgeon, they handle instruments, assist with procedures and monitor the patient throughout the operation.
+A scrub nurse prepares the operating area by laying out the necessary instruments and equipment.
+Before each procedure, nurses “scrub in” by thoroughly disinfecting their hands and arms and then putting on sterile clothing.
+Under the direction of the surgeon, scrub nurses handle instruments, assist with procedures, and monitor the patient throughout the operation.

-For an OR nurse, every day at work is busy and full of new experiences.
-Some are generalists who scrub in on many different kinds of cases.
-Experienced nurses often have greater choice in their cases and focus on an area of interest such as orthopedics or labor and delivery.
+For a scrub nurse, every day at work is busy and full of new experiences.
+Some nurses are generalists who scrub in on many different kinds of surgical cases.
+Experienced nurses often have greater choices in their cases and they focus on an area of interest, such as orthopedics or cardiac surgery.

-Scrub nurses practice in all medical facilities that provide surgical services, including hospitals and ambulatory surgery centers.
-In addition, a growing number work in labor and delivery departments.
-Surgeons in private practice often employ their own nurses who accompany them to procedures.
+Scrub nurses practice in all types of medical facilities that provide surgical services, including hospitals, physician offices, and ambulatory surgery centers.
+Additionally, a growing number of scrub nurses work in labor and delivery departments.
+Surgeons in private practice often employ their own nurses who accompany them and assist throughout their procedures.

 Surgical nursing requires constant, high-quality interaction with others.
-These professionals spend much of each shift working with people who are anxious, upset and in pain.
-As members of the surgical team, they must communicate effectively with physicians, technicians and other nurses to provide high quality care and respond to emergencies.
+As members of the surgical team, scrub nurses must communicate effectively with physicians, technicians, and other nurses to provide high quality care and to respond to emergencies.

-The work of a scrub nurse requires physical and mental stamina.
-Operations may last many hours, and it’s not unusual for these professionals to spend an entire shift on their feet.
-To keep the operating area sterile, they wear gowns, masks, gloves and other protective clothing.
+The work of a scrub nurse requires both physical and mental stamina.
+Some surgical procedures may last many hours, and it is not unusual for these nurses to spend an entire shift on their feet.
+To keep the operating area sterile, they wear gowns, masks, gloves, and other protective clothing.
 Before surgeries, nurses wash their arms and hands thoroughly with surgical soap.
-They must adhere closely to safety procedures when dealing with sharp instruments, bodily fluids and chemicals.
+They must adhere closely to safety procedures when handling sharp instruments, bodily fluids, and chemicals in the operating room.

 Scrub nurses typically work eight- to ten-hour shifts.
-Though most operations occur during daytime hours, they are often called in for nights, weekends and holidays to assist with emergency surgeries.
+Though most surgical procedures occur during daytime hours, scrub nurses are often called in at night and on weekends and holidays to assist with emergency surgeries.
 Scrub nurses may work full-time hours in some locations, or they may be employed to work part time, depending on the number of surgical cases available.
 About 80 percent of registered nurses (including scrub nurses) worked part time in 2010.

 Most scrub nurses are certified as registered nurses (RNs).
-At minimum, this requires an associate’s degree in nursing (ASN).
-However, the Association of periOperative Registered Nurses (AORN) highly recommends that these professionals hold a bachelor’s degree (BSN).
+At a minimum, this requires an associate’s degree in nursing (ASN); however, the Association of periOperative Registered Nurses (AORN) highly recommends that scrub nurses hold a bachelor’s degree (BSN).
 Our nursing degree guide provides lots of useful information about the major differences between these RN degree paths, as well as industry trends that favor the BSN.

 Nursing education covers background courses in subjects such as biology, pharmacology, growth and development, and leadership.
 All nursing programs also include extensive hands-on training to provide patient care and to practice in hospitals and other clinical settings.

 Educational programs for nurses vary greatly in quality.
 Candidates should be especially wary of for-profit schools, which have come under the scrutiny of the federal government for delivering low-quality education at high cost.
-The best choices are those programs approved by the state board of nursing and accredited by the National League for Nursing.
+The best choices for nursing schools are those programs approved by each state’s Board of Nursing and accredited by the Accreditation Commission for Education in Nursing (ACEN).

-RNs often transition into the scrub nurse role after several years in acute care settings.
+A registered nurse may transition into the scrub nurse role after several years of working in acute care settings.
 To prepare experienced nurses for work in the operating room, AORN offers a course called Periop101.
 The program provides a thorough introduction to surgical nursing and has been adopted by many hospitals.

 To best uphold safety in the surgical environment, AORN also recommends that all scrub nurses maintain certification in Basic Life Support (BLS).
 Training takes 4.5 hours to complete and covers automated external defibrillation and cardiopulmonary resuscitation in a wide variety of settings and situations.

-Scrub nurses who administer moderate sedation or monitor patients under local anesthetic must be certified in Advanced Cardiac Life Support (ACLS).
+Scrub nurses who administer moderate sedation or who monitor patients under local anesthesia must be certified in Advanced Cardiovascular Life Support (ACLS).
 This 10-12 hour course is geared toward resuscitation teams and covers management of cardiac arrest and related emergencies.

-Training in BLS and ACLS is provided in-house or through outside agencies such as the American Heart Association.
+Training in BLS and ACLS is usually provided through the nurse’s employer or through outside agencies such as the American Heart Association.

 Licensing and/or Certification

 Upon graduation from an approved training program, RN candidates can apply to the state board of nursing.
-Once deemed eligible for licensure, they must next pass the National Council Licensure Examination (NCLEX-RN), a rigorous, computer-based assessment covering safety, health promotion and physical and psychological care for patients.
+Once deemed eligible for licensure, they must next pass the National Council Licensure Exam (NCLEX-RN), a rigorous, computer-based assessment covering safety, health promotion, and physical and psychological care for patients.

 Necessary Skills and Qualities